markdownlint/markdownlint/docs/RULES.md

 Tags: whitespace, emphasis

-This rule is triggers when emphasis markers (bold, italic) are used, but they have spaces between the markers and the text:
+This rule is triggered when emphasis markers (bold, italic) are used, but they have spaces between the markers and the text:

     Here is some ** bold ** text.